A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Mississippi, fixing the US immigration system so that it’s easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For Mississippi, fixing the US immigration system so that it’s easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM fields from the state’s research-intensive universities were foreign-born.
 More than two-thirds of students earning engineering PhDs from Mississippi schools in recent years were also non-citizens.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2013)